-The best free Android apps can do a lot of what you need without costing you anything up front.
+The best free Android apps offer limitless flexibility without costing a dime upfront.
 Whether you've picked up one of the best cheap phones or you pay big bucks for the latest flagship, you get the same experience.

 And if you do buy the latest and greatest Android phones these days, you're paying more for your device.
-Even with Samsung lowering the prices on its new Galaxy S21 models by $200 from the Samsung Galaxy S20, phones like the Galaxy Note 20 still start at $999, and some devices easily blow past the four-figure mark.
+Some devices easily blow past the four-figure mark.
 Throw in a monthly data plan, and it's easy to understand why you'd want to slash spending from your mobile budget.

 Why not start to save money by opting for some of the best free Android apps?
 After all, not every app available at Google Play comes with a fee.
 The true challenge is sorting the must-downloads from the ones that will just waste space on your phone.